boundary/meter-plugin-apache-tomcat/README.md

 NB : To set the above mentioned environment variable, you can create setenv.bat or setenv.sh, depending on your OS, inside CATALINA_HOME/bin and restart the tomcat.
 If you are monitoring a remote tomcat instance, in that case, you need to set

+	On Windows:

 		-Djava.rmi.server.hostname=hostname

+	On Linux:

+		-Djava.rmi.server.hostname=$hostname

-If you have set credentials for JMX Port, in that that case you have to set
+If you have set credentials for JMX Port, in that case you have to set

 	-Dcom.sun.management.jmxremote.authenticate=true